pniedzielski/Flashback/README.md

 3. Install Flashback's JAR into your mods folder (.minecraft/mods)
 4. Run the game

-## Support

-If you need assistance installing or using the mod, feel free to join the [discord](https://discord.gg/flashbacktool) and ask for help in #support

 ## Contributing

 Flashback currently does not accept outside contributions